Question 1: How can I access all Chinese lessons from this Website?

 Question 6: Please tell me more about subscribing.
 How much does it cost?

-Answer: All information can be found here.
-Each subscription includes access to ALL audio lessons, extra audio dialogues (great for reviewing), full PDF transcripts (a situational dialogue and vocabulary with tons of practical examples and explanations), review worksheets, video tutorials, mobile apps and more.
-If you don’t want to download or have a limited access to the Internet, we can send you a DVD disk with ALL audio lessons and the corresponding PDF transcripts on it, please see the signup link.
+Answer: All the information can be found here.
+Each subscription includes access to ALL audio lessons, extra audio dialogues (great for reviewing the lessons), full PDF transcripts (a situational dialogue and vocabulary with tons of practical examples and explanations), review worksheets, video tutorials and more.

 Question 7: When I start this Mandarin Chinese course, will I be on my own?
 What kind of support can I count on?

-Answer: No matter what lesson you are on, whenever you have questions or something is not clear to you, you can either leave a comment on this Website or email us directly.
-There is also online community of current subscribers where you can talk to other members.
+Answer: No matter what lesson you are on or what level you are, when you have a question or something is not clear to you, you can either leave a comment on this Website or email us directly.

 Question 8: What’s the difference between simplified and traditional transcripts?

-Answer: The difference is in Chinese characters in the transcripts.
-In simplified transcripts simplified Chinese characters are used and in traditional-traditional Chinese characters.
-Traditional characters is what was used in China before 1949.
-After People’s Republic of China was declared, Chinese government made a reform of the writing system in order to elliminate the illiteracy among Chinese peasants.
+Answer: The difference is in Chinese characters only.
+In simplified transcripts, the simplified Chinese characters are used and in traditional-the traditional Chinese characters.
+Traditional characters were used in Mainland China before 1949.
+In People’s Republic of China, Chinese government made a reform of the writing system in order to elliminate illiteracy among Chinese peasants.
 A part of this reform was to throw away some strokes of the characters and make the characters easier to write and to learn.

-However in Taiwan, where it’s still officially the Republic of China, traditional Chinese characters are still used.
-In Mainland China, all books written before 1949 are using traditional or ‘correct’ form of Chinese characters, including those written thousands of years ago, like Tang poems, etc.
+However, in the Republic of China (Taiwan), the traditional Chinese characters are still used.
+In Mainland China, all books written before 1949 are using traditional form of Chinese characters, including those written thousands of years ago, like Tang poems, etc.